algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Quality-Assurance/TestPlan.md

 - ThinkBook running on Windows 11

 ### Software used
-- Visual Studio Code version: 1.74.3 (Universal)
+- Visual Studio Code version 1.74.3 (Universal)
 - Github
-- Language used:
+- Languages used:
   - F#
   - C++
+  - C

 ### Bug reporting
 Bug reporting tools are used and provided to testers.